Wallpaper-Engine-Team/wallpaper-engine-docs/docs/en/scene/shader/variables.md

 To declare a hidden texture, add the option **"hidden"** and set it to **true**.
 Additionally you want to specify a default texture or render target.
 In this example the stock noise texture is used.

 ### Visible Texture
-A visible texture can be changed by the user.
+A visible texture that can be changed by the user.
 ```glsl
 uniform sampler2D g_Texture0; // {"material": "texturekey", "label": "Texture name in editor", "default": "util/white" }
 ```